Beta

 Flying Blue's monthly Promo Rewards program is the sharpest tool for this route.
 During promotional sales, select one-way economy flights from New York JFK to Madrid price out at 18,750 Flying Blue miles, against a cash fare of roughly $600.
 That's a redemption value of 3.2¢ per point, more than double rewardztravel.com's conservative 1.4¢ base valuation for Flying Blue miles.
 Round-trip promo awards can appear as low as 22,000 miles for certain US-to-Europe itineraries, though Madrid is not always on the promo list.
 Check Flying Blue's award page on the first of each month when the new promotional calendar drops.

 For availability searches on JFK to MAD, Flying Blue is your primary target.
 Air France and KLM are both SkyTeam carriers, and Flying Blue is the native program for the alliance.
-Iberia operates this route heavily as well, and Iberia Avios can be worth checking for standard award pricing on Iberia metal.
-Aeroplan covers SkyTeam partners at reasonable rates too, so it deserves a secondary search.
+Iberia operates this route heavily as well, and Iberia Avios can be worth checking for standard award pricing on Iberia metal. a transfer partner covers SkyTeam partners at reasonable rates too, so it deserves a secondary search.
 Start with Flying Blue's own calendar tool, since partner search engines sometimes lag on SkyTeam award inventory.

 Economy saver space between JFK and Madrid is meaningfully available on off-peak travel windows, particularly fall (October through early December) and late winter (January through mid-March).
 Summer travel from June through August is a different story.
 Madrid is one of Europe's busiest leisure destinations in peak season, and both Air France/KLM and Iberia compress saver-level economy availability sharply during those months.
 Holiday windows around Christmas and New Year carry the same constraints.
 If your travel dates are flexible, the shoulder-season windows give you the best shot at the award inventory that makes the math work.